 The School of Physical Sciences Cohort Program, a new and exciting opportunity for students in Chemistry & Biochemistry, Mathematics, and Physics to work together as a community to build foundational knowledge and launch meaningful and significant careers in STEM.

-See the program flyer by clicking here.
+Find the program flyer here.

 This program consists of the following major components:

 - Cohort Learning Environment: Beginning in the Fall of your freshman year, the cohort will take their Chemistry, Math, & Physics courses together.
 The cohort will continue taking courses together throughout their first two years at University—major dependent.
 Professors in each series will be from a pool of faculty members that teach from a ‘Growth Mindset’ and have agreed to coordinate their respective series.
 This includes a dedicated Math 20A course (first quarter calculus) that will be capped at 70 seats.

 - Continuous Mentorship: All students will receive mentorship from experienced students in similar majors during every year of study.
 Additionally, students will receive one-on-one professional guidance from faculty and industry professionals during critical times.
 Mentorship includes guidance during critical times such as application periods for internships, summer research programs, graduate schools.
 Upperclassmen in the program will have the opportunity to serve as mentors for subsequent cohorts.

 - Research Experience: Our goal is to provide you with the best learning opportunities we have to offer.
 At UC San Diego this means research.
 Students in our program will have increased opportunities to apply for and receive the research experiences which are vital for impactful careers in STEM.

 Chemistry 6A-C: General Chemistry

 Chemistry is the study of matter and energy, and their respective properties.
 In general, chemistry provides a lens to understanding the universe.
 The CHEM 6 series is intended for science and engineering majors.